Azure-Samples/java-microservices-asa-standard-lab/docs/04_lab_secrets/04_openlab_secrets_asa_std.md

 - Grant the managed identity permissions to access the Azure Key Vault secrets
 - Update application config
 - Update, rebuild, and redeploy each app
+- Delete secrets from Key Vault
+- Create an admin account for the MySQL Flexible Server
+- Create service connections from the microservices to the database server
+- Update the applications to use passwordless connectivity

 The below image illustrates the end state you will be building in this challenge.